Samsingh36/Contact-Form/README.md

 Use descriptive labels like "Name," "Email," and "Message" for corresponding input fields.

-The relationship between labels and inputs is established using the `for` attribute and `id`.
+The relationship between labels and inputs is established using the for attribute and id.

    Styling: